 Room turnover to get the next patient in as quickly as possible can be a challenge when all these things are required.
 Dental offices also have a plethora of disinfectants that they can choose from, but some may have misleading kill claims on the label- for example claiming to be a “one minute” when on the back it shows ten minutes for some pathogens like certain fungi.
 So, what should an office choose when looking for the ideal disinfectant?

 Dr. William Rutala has developed a list of important things to consider when choosing a disinfectant for healthcare facilities, and dental offices are included.
 He believes the ideal disinfectant should include(4):

 - Fast-acting (short contact time)

 - Compatible with surfaces and equipment

 - Economical in cost

-- Super Sani-Cloth® Germicidal Disposable Wipe features a fast contact time and allows for a quick room turnover, making it the ideal disinfectant for daily use in fast-paced environments that require short contact times and broad coverage of microorganisms.
+PDI provides a wide range of disinfectant wipes for use in the dental office that meets all these requirements including Super Sani-Cloth® Germicidal Disposable Wipe, featuring a fast contact time and allows for a quick room turnover, making it the ideal disinfectant for daily use in fast-paced environments that require short contact times and broad coverage of microorganisms.

 - Guidelines for Infection Control in Dental Health-Care Settings — 2003. https://www.cdc.gov/mmwr/PDF/rr/rr5217.pdf